-The lab will be used for advising and consulting with the Teaching Assistants, which will be done online.
+The lab times will be used for advising and consulting with the Teaching Assistants, which will be done online.
 Students will be able to schedule one-on-one online meetings with the Teaching Assistants.
-Additional TA office hours may be scheduled based on the demand.
-Details will be announced in class.

-Please note that, if necessary, the lab time may also be used for additional tutorials.
-These tutorials will be announced in advance and done in person in the assigned classroom.
+Please note that, if necessary, the lab times may also be used for additional tutorials.
+These tutorials will be announced in advance.